-Other types of boats that participate in the event include Kochu Vallam, Churulan Vallam, Iruttukuthy Vallam, Odi Vallam, Vadakkanody Vallam and Veppu Vallam.
+Other types of boats that participate in the event include Kochu Vallam, Churulan Vallam, Iruttukuthy Vallam, Odi Vallam, Vadakkanody Vallam, and Veppu Vallam.

 4. Phaung Daw Oo Pagoda Festival, Burma

 One of the largest Buddhist festivals in Burma, the Phaung Daw Oo Pagoda Festival is held in and around the villages near Inle Lake.
-It is held from the first day of the waxing moon to the third day after full moon of Thadingyut, which is in September to October.
+It is held from the first day of the waxing moon to the third day after the full moon of Thadingyut, which is from September to October.
 An elaborate barge is towed by traditional longboats manned by hundreds of rowers rowing in unison, making an impressive procession on the water.